-Nearly all mares are seasonally polyestrous and cycle when day length is long.
-Anestrus is seen during the winter when day length is short.
+Nearly all mares are seasonally polyestrous and cycle when the length of daylight is long.
+Anestrus is seen during the winter when daylight length is short.
 During anestrus, the uterus is flaccid, and the ovaries are inactive with no significant follicles or corpora lutea.
 The cervix may be closed but not firm and tight, or it may be thin, short, and dilated.
-As day length increases, mares undergo a vernal transition and the ovaries become active, with numerous large (>25 mm) follicles.
+As the length of daylight increases, mares undergo a vernal transition and the ovaries become active, with numerous large (>25 mm) follicles.
 The cervix and uterus have minimal tone.
-Mares have 3–4 prolonged intervals of estrus (sexual receptivity) during the vernal transition, but ovulation does not occur.
+Mares have three or four prolonged intervals of estrus (periods of sexual receptivity to the stallion) during the vernal transition, but ovulation does not occur.
 The end of vernal transition is marked by a surge of luteinizing hormone and subsequent ovulation.
-After this first ovulation, the first 21-day interovulatory period occurs and a regular estrous cycle is established.
+After this ovulation, the first 21-day interovulatory period of that breeding season occurs and a regular estrous cycle is established.

 Artificial Manipulation of Photoperiod